NextGenSoftwareUK/OASIS-API-Javascipt-Package-WEB4/README.md

 We are looking for Web Devs (with any of these: react, angular, vue, js, html, css), Unity Devs & C# Devs.

-If anyone is interested in developing this game/platform, then we would LOVE to hear from you! 😊 There will be opportunities for people to own shares and/or cryptocurrency (as well as other unique perks such as premium locations in both the geolocation and VR versions, personal or business service spotlights, free lifetime access to all premium paid services, massive karma points (allowing your avatar to progress to more advanced stages in the game unlocking new exciting quests, areas to explore & new special abilities/superpowers) plus lots more!) based on the input they are willing to provide.
+If anyone is interested in developing this game/platform, then we would LOVE to hear from you! 😊 There will be opportunities for people to earn tokens/NFTs (as well as other unique perks such as premium locations in both the geolocation and VR versions, personal or business service spotlights, free lifetime access to all premium paid services, massive karma points (allowing your avatar to progress to more advanced stages in the game unlocking new exciting quests, areas to explore & new special abilities/superpowers) plus lots more!) based on the input they are willing to provide.

 Thank you and we hope we find interest from people to join us on this exciting incredible journey.